techjb/ByteTiles/ByteTilesSpec/1.0/README.md

 ## Differences with MBTiles

 ByteTiles is thinked to be created from an mbtiles file.
 See the [MBTiles 1.3 Specification](https://github.com/mapbox/mbtiles-spec/blob/master/1.3/spec.md).
-The only differences are:
+Differences are:

 * MBTiles follows the [Tile Map Service Specification](https://wiki.osgeo.org/wiki/Tile_Map_Service_Specification) (TMS) scheme.
 ByteTiles instead follows the XYZ scheme.
 See how [to convert](https://gist.github.com/tmcw/4954720).

-* The `medatada` table in mbtiles is parsed in a key-value json called `medatada`.
+* The `medatada` table in mbtiles is parsed to a key-value json list.

 ## Definitions